Love Travels

-Love Travels is the tenth studio album by American country artist, Kathy Mattea.
-It was released on February 4, 1997 via Mercury Records Nashville.
+Love Travels is the tenth studio album by American country music artist, Kathy Mattea.
+It was released on February 4, 1997, via Mercury Records Nashville.
 The disc contained a total of 11 tracks that blended a mixture of different musical styles.
 Love Travels spawned four singles, two of which made the North American country songs charts: "455 Rocket" and the title track.
 The album itself reached the top 20 of the American country albums chart and was reviewed positively by critics.

 Background

 Steve Huey of AllMusic described Kathy Mattea as "one of the most respected female country stars of her era" as well as "a commercially successful hitmaker".
 During the eighties and nineties, four of Mattea's singles topped the North American country charts: "Eighteen Wheels and a Dozen Roses", "Goin' Gone", "Burnin' Old Memories" and "Come from the Heart".
 Several more made the top ten and top 20 during those decades.
 By the mid nineties, Mattea had begun changing her artistic direction.
 For her next album, Mattea explained that she wanted to "delver deeper" into what she was "feeling".
 "It's such a gift to be paid for being who you are as an artist.
 I'm so lucky to have a very loyal following of people who've stayed with me through all of my eclectic restlessness.
 They always want to see what I am going to do next," she explained in 1997.